Rembrant777/Parallel-Computing-Assignments/ds_computing_topic/section_2_object_serialization.md

 Section 2 introduces that many third party libraries have been developed to perform OSD in Java.
 Some of the 3rd provide Java building of popular cross-languages OSD approaches which allowing serializaing arbitrary data structures into well defined message.

-Those well-defined messages can then be exchanged using any network protocol and also remaines independent of programming languages or operating system.
+Those well-defined messages can then be exchanged using any network protocol.

+Even though those 3rd libraries remain the independent of programming languages or operating systems, but they also import low performance to the system.

 But the above 3rd librareis also have in-sufficient in performance.
 That's why Kryo those kind of designed specifically for JVM 3rd libraries are designed and are frequently adopted in the JVM-based big-data applications.